CodeFromAnywhere/typerepo/modules/get-path/README.md

 ## getOperationClassification()

-Returns OperationClassification if it's an operation, or undefined if it's not
+Returns `OperationClassification` if it's an operation, or undefined if it's not

-NB: don't confuse this with ProjectType or ImportClassification
+NB: don't confuse this with `ImportClassification`

 | Input      |    |    |